welovewordpress/SublimeHtmlTidy/README.md

 ## Requirements

-On OS X and Linux you need to habe PHP5 installed at `/usr/bin/php`.
+On OS X and Linux you need to have PHP5 installed at `/usr/bin/php`.
 This should be the case at nearly every modern system.

 On Windows you need to have PHP5 installed somewhere where HtmlTidy can find it, i.e. in your `PATH`.
 If you can run `php.exe -v` from the windows command line, all should be fine.
 If not, and you are sure you have PHP installed, please contact me or file an issue.